LordManhattan/ylow/README.md

 **Installation:**

 - Simply unzip and copy/move folder to ./themes
-- Open Obconf or Obconf-qt and pick YLOW in the list of themes
+- Run Obconf or Obconf-qt and pick YLOW in the list of themes

 **Wallpaper:** https://unsplash.com/photos/p7du8w466-c